 The tool is built upon the widely used and accepted open source EPA SWMM5 model.
 While there are a number of models that do this already, this particular tool provides a very user-friendly interface for novice modelers.
 Because it is built upon the SWMM 5 engine, a preliminary design can be exported directly into SWMM 5 for detailed design.
 Support for users is available through the STEP website where they can access FAQs and contact technical advisors.

 Who would benefit from using the Low Impact Development Treatment Train Tool?

 The LID TTT will assist stormwater developers, designers, water resource engineers, municipal staff, landscape architects, and planners understand and implement more sustainable stormwater management planning and design practices in their watersheds.

 Users can download the LID TTT at https://sustainabletechnologies.ca/low-impact-development-treatment-train-tool/.
 Users will also find upcoming training for the tool offered through on-line webinars or in class workshops in the coming months.

-Yuestas David is a Technical Analyst at Toronto and Region Conservation (TRCA) within the Sustainable Technologies Evaluation Program group.
+Yuestas David is a Technical Analyst at Toronto and Region Conservation Authority (TRCA) within the Sustainable Technologies Evaluation Program group.
 He engages in research and development, web development, data analysis, technical report writing and the effective communication of findings from various projects and initiatives related to urban stormwater management.
 He graduated with a Master’s of Science from the Geography program at York University with a focus on hydrological modeling.